Skip to main content

 Demonstrate

-True or False?
-As a manager, it is your responsibility to make all decisions about staff members’ planning time and necessary classroom resources.
+True or false?
+As a Program Manager, it is your responsibility to make all decisions about staff members’ planning time and necessary classroom resources.

 You walk into an infant and toddler classroom and notice that an infant is crying and a toddler has a very runny nose.
 The two staff members are busy changing diapers and comforting another crying infant.
 What do you do?